-Marci has extensive experience guiding companies through all stages of incident response, including intrusion containment and investigation, analysis of obligations under state and federal breach notification laws, drafting consumer and regulator breach notices, remediation, public relations strategy, and responding to regulator inquiries.
-In this capacity, she has worked with a wide variety of clients (including large retailers, website and mobile app operators, telecommunications and media companies, and health care service providers) on many different types of incidents (including malware intrusions, state-sponsored hacking, insider incidents, and inadvertent information disclosures).
+Marci guides clients through all stages of incident response, including intrusion containment and investigation, analysis of obligations under state and federal breach notification laws, drafting consumer and regulator breach notices, remediation, public relations strategy, and responding to regulator inquiries.
+In this capacity, she has worked with a diverse range of clients in managing and recovering from many different types of incidents, such as malware intrusions, state-sponsored hacking, extortion, and inadvertent information disclosures.
 She also helps companies ensure that they are prepared for data security incidents by drafting incident response plans and developing tabletop exercises to test response capabilities.

 Prior to joining ZwillGen, Marci was an associate in the Privacy, Data Security, and Information Law Group at Sidley Austin LLP, where she counseled technology, telecommunications, retail, and industrial companies on a range of issues involving data security and privacy.